-The idea is simple - a place to store stuff off your handlebars that is totally weather proof —as in submersiable—should you flip in your packraft while portaging that fast moving glacial creek with your bike.
+The idea is simple - a place to store stuff off your handlebars that is totally weatherproof —as in submersible—should you flip in your packraft while portaging that fast moving glacial creek with your bike.
 Likewise, if the rain gods decide to give it their best for a week straight, you still stand a chance of keeping your electronics dry.

-The main compartment features an #8 TIZIP masterseal closure.
+The main compartment features an #8 TIZIP master-seal closure.
 These engineered closures create an airtight seal.
 Pull tabs along the bag facilitate opening and closing of the bag.
 Get crazy with it.

 The name Yakataga, refers to Cape Yakataga— a small community along the notoriously stormy Gulf coast of Alaska, which is home to an airstrip, an abandoned cold war communications site, and was the only possible resupply points for many miles.